ktwigg2/generation-mini-project/README.md

 ## Future work

-If I had more time I would spend it on implementing unit testing and also setting up an SQL database.
-I would also implement a method to interpret and handle invalid user input.
+I plan to convert my code from functional to object oriented, implement unit testing, and set up an SQL database.
+I will also implement a method to interpret and handle invalid user input.

 ---

-## What I enjoyed

-Mostly I enjoyed implementing pandas to read/write the CSV files, using the built-in CSV reader/writer was more wordy and confusing to learn, and so I found pandas to be more satisfying and more straightforward to use.
-I should have more practice with the native CSV module though.